Back River (Nunavut): History

 The Back River is the historic homeland of the Haningayogmiut (or Hanningajurmiut) Copper Inuit, also referred to as the Ualininmiut by their Caribou Inuit northern neighbours, the Utkusiksalinmiut.
 The Kaernermiut (also Kainermiut) and the southerly Ahiagmiut of the Copper Inuit also frequented this area.
 The Back River and Thelon River were also the northern and northeastern edges of the tribal territories of the enemy Yellowknives and Chipewyan to the south.

 Its first exploration by Europeans was led by George Back in 1834, as part of an expedition initially mounted to seek the 1829 expedition of Captain John Ross.
 Back learned of the river from local guides, and throughout his memoir of the expedition he referred to the river as the "Thlew-ee-cho-dezeth", which he translated as "Great Fish River".
 Later 19th-century explorers habitually referred to the river as "Back's Great Fish River", but gradually this was shortened to "Back River" over time.

 On abandoning their ships to the ice, the remaining members of Sir John Franklin's 1845 expedition to map a Northwest Passage set out for the Back River but did not survive.
 In search of them, James Anderson and James Stewart of the Hudson's Bay Company descended the river in 1855 to Chantrey Bay and Montreal Island.

 After a hiatus of slightly over 100 years, it was again descended in 1962 by two groups.
-One was a British group of four young men and the other was a group of four young Americans.
-The British group was led by Robert Cundy, who wrote a book about their descent called Beacon Six, and the Americans were led by Austin Hoyt.
-The Americans started at the source of the river, Sussex Lake, with two cedar canvas canoes and reached the coast before the British team.
-Robert Cundy's group started lower down on Beechey Lake and were overtaken by the Americans.
-The British were paddling three foldup kayaks, one of which was destroyed on the expedition.
-Both groups filmed the trip and the British film, Beacon Six, was shown on TV by the Canadian Broadcasting Corporation (CBC).
+A British group of four young men was led by Robert Cundy, who wrote a book about their descent called Beacon Six.
+They started at Beechey Lake paddling three foldup kayaks, one of which was destroyed on the expedition.
+An American group of four led by Austin Hoyt started at the source of the river, Sussex Lake, with two cedar canvas canoes.
+Both groups filmed their trips.
+The British film, Beacon Six, was televised by the Canadian Broadcasting Corporation.